Main menu:

-How much do YOU care what other people think?
+How much do you care what other people think?

 Recently I assisted at a workshop designed to help singles gain social skills and connect with each other.